Oct 27th – Oct 30th

 Please be advised that the First Open Call for Speakers is the best opportunity to get your session accepted for ODSC West.
-The Second Open Call for Speakers is a rolling call for submissions and depends upon any focus areas the speaker committee feels more quality speakers are needed.
+The Second Open Call for Speakers is a rolling call for submissions and depends upon filling any focus areas the speaker committee feels needs more quality speakers.

 You can submit a presentation for ODSC conference or for “Accelerate AI” summit which is ODSC’s business summit.

-All submissions will received notification, regardless of status, by February 1st.
+All submissions will receive notification, regardless of status, by August 23rd.
 All proposals submitted after this deadline will receive a response within three weeks.

 Proposals will be considered for the following types of presentations: